 So, do travel agents still matter?

 In a word, yes.
 According to recent comments from Paul M. Ruden, Senior Vice President for American Society of Travel Agents (ASTA), travel agents hold a relevant portion of market share.
-In 2012, there were 143 million transactions done by travel agents who sold $86 billion worth of air travel–that’s 64 percent of the market.
-Incorporated into this number are online travel agents, but brick-and-mortar agents can still be accounts of $9 billion annually in tour package and $15 billion annually in cruise travel.
+In 2012, there were 143 million transactions done by travel agents who sold $86 billion worth of air travel—that’s 64 percent of the market.
+Incorporated into this number are online travel agents, but brick-and-mortar agents can still account for $9 billion annually in tour packages and $15 billion annually in cruise travel.

 A further study from Harrison Group and American Express Publishing recognized that travel agents are geared toward affluent travel.
 Per the study, approximately 20 percent of consumers who have a household income greater than $100,000 used a travel agent to book a ticket in the last year.
 This is an increase from 2009, when one out of every seven household used a travel agent.

 Why use a travel agent?

 Even if you are not in the highest income bracket, there are many good reasons to hire a travel agent.
 Sure, most travelers can probably handle booking a simple vacation.
 But if you are booking a complicated itinerary or traveling with a large group, not only will a travel agent handle all of the logistics so nothing goes wrong, but often they have the relationships and can make sure you get the best rate.